By: Claire Wilson. Last Updated: April 2022

 • Activities: Pharma – Manufacturing & Biologics Manufacturing

-Johnson & Johnson is one of the biggest healthcare companies in the world and Janssen is the pharmaceutical division of Johnson & Johnson.
+Johnson & Johnson is one of the biggest healthcare companies in the world and Janssen is its pharmaceutical division.

 Janssen has two manufacturing sites in Cork.